EXTRAORDINARY MINISTERS OF HOLY

 Distributing Holy Communion to others, whether it be during Mass, in their homes, or at a care facility, is always an occasion of profound spiritual intimacy with our Lord and others.

 The period of service for an Extraordinary Minister of Holy Communion usually lasts two years.
 After that, the EMHC has the opportunity to pray and discern whether or not he or she wishes to continue serving the parish in this fashion.

 If you are interested in learning more about becoming an Extraordinary Minister of Holy Communion, please contact the parish office.

 N.B.
 All those wishing to be an EMHC must receive the approval/permission of the Bishop of the Diocese of Manchester.
-Once his permission is given, a commissioning will take place at Mass.
+Once his permission is given, a commissioning will take place.